jacksleight/laravel-omni/README.md

 ### Attributes & Slots

 Use attributes and slots as usual.
-Omni provides Livewire synthesizers to handle the serialization when necessary.
+If you're using them in Livewire components Omni provides synthesizers to handle the serialization.

 ```blade
 <template render>